The inverse function theorem for curved L-infinity spaces: Introduction

 In the case when both $\mathfrak{g}$ and $\mathfrak{h}$ are trivial, this is simply the inverse function theorem for smooth manifolds.
 When the $L_\infty$ bundle $\mathfrak{g}$ is concentrated in degree $2$, we obtain the notion of $m$-Kuranishi neighborhood in the work of Joyce \cite{Joy}, or Kuranishi chart (with trivial isotropy) introduced by Fukaya--Oh--Ohta--Ono~\cite{FOOO}.
-In this special case, our theorem recovers Theorem 4.16 in \cite{Joy}.
-In the case when both $M$ and $N$ are a point, the above theorem is the so-called Whitehead theorem of (un-curved) $L_\infty$ algebras which states that quasi-isomorphisms between $L_\infty$ algebras are homotopy equivalences.
+In this special case, our theorem essentially recovers Theorem 4.16 in \cite{Joy}, but with a slightly different notion of homotopy.
+In the case when both $M$ and $N$ are a point, the above theorem recovers the well known fact (see~\cite{Pro} and~\cite{LodVal}) that quasi-isomorphisms between (uncurved) $L_\infty$ algebras are homotopy equivalences - this statement is referred to as the Whitehead theorem for $L_\infty$ algebras in \cite{FOOO}.

+In forthcoming work, we shall use the complex analytic version of the above theorem to prove local invariance of the Maurer--Cartan moduli space associated with {\em bounded} $L_\infty$ algebras (see~\cite{Tu}).
+This result is essential to understand $L_\infty$ enhancements of moduli spaces from gauge theory, such as moduli spaces of flat connections on a vector bundle.

-We also formulate a conjecture of the global version of Theorem~\ref{thm:main}.
-At present, we are able to verify it in the case when both $\mathfrak{g}$ and $\mathfrak{h}$ are concentrated in degree $2$, known as the Kuranishi case, using partition-of-unity arguments from Joyce~\cite{Joy}.
+We also expect a global version of Theorem~\ref{thm:main} to hold.
+We formulate it in the following conjecture.